 Grow your own animal feed.

 This is an excellent way to reduce costs AND improve your self reliance.
 If you have a garden, consider growing extra goodies for your chickens or rabbits.
+Greens are very easy to grow.
 If you don’t eat radish or turnip greens yourself, give them to the animals.

 Research other ways to grow animal feed as a way of saving money on the homestead.
 I’m sure you’ll be able to figure out other ways to cut costs.